PaddlePaddle/PaddleOCR/ppstructure/layout/README.md

 ## 1. Introduction

-Layout analysis refers to the regional division of documents in the form of pictures and the positioning of key areas, such as text, title, table, picture, etc. The layout analysis algorithm is based on the lightweight model PP-picodet of [PaddeDetection]( https://github.com/PaddlePaddle/PaddleDetection )
+Layout analysis refers to the regional division of documents in the form of pictures and the positioning of key areas, such as text, title, table, picture, etc. The layout analysis algorithm is based on the lightweight model PP-picodet of [PaddleDetection]( https://github.com/PaddlePaddle/PaddleDetection )

 <div align="center">
     <img src="../docs/layout/layout.png" width="800">